Gunner814/JSP-Signature-Generator/README.md

 ## License

-© 2025 Sunflower Childcare Group Pte Ltd. All rights reserved.
+© 2025 J Square Photography.
+All rights reserved.

-This signature generator is for internal use by Sunflower Childcare Group employees only.
+This signature generator is designed for J Square Photography team members and business use.

 ## Troubleshooting